twbs/bootstrap-sass/README.md

 * Copies all upstream font files into `vendor/assets/fonts/bootstrap`
 * Sets `Bootstrap::BOOTSTRAP_SHA` in [version.rb][version] to the branch sha.

 This converter fully converts original LESS to SCSS.
-Conversion is automatic but requires instructions for certain transformations (see converter output for details).
+Conversion is automatic but requires instructions for certain transformations (see converter output).
 Please submit GitHub issues tagged with `conversion`.

 ## Credits